Skip to content

 Visualizing the data model

-Write an Entity Relationship Diagram to a file
+Write an ERD to a file

-with open(f"target_data_model_erd.md", "w") as f:
+with open("data_model_erd.md", "w") as f:

 f.write(data_model.get_entity_rel_diagram())

-Write source tree and target tree to a file
+Write source and target trees to files

 1